 - breakdown of surgical repair, e.g. fistula formation

 - radionecrosis, e.g. temporal lobe radionecrosis, mandibular osteoradionecrosis

 Posttreatment response assessment and surveillance is most commonly performed with contrast-enhanced CT, preferably with FDG PET at least at the first (baseline) exam.
 Standardized reporting templates in this setting have been proposed by the American College of Radiology (NI-RADS).

 Treatment and prognosis

-Prognosis depends not only on staging, but also on location (even corrected for stage).
-Hypopharyngeal squamous cell carcinoma fares most poorly, with a 5 year survival for stage I-II of only 47%, compared to, for example, laryngeal squamous cell carcinoma of similar stage which have a 5 year survival of 79% 1.
+Prognosis depends not only on staging but also on location (even corrected for stage).
+Hypopharyngeal squamous cell carcinoma fares most poorly, with a 5-year survival for stage I-II of only 47%, compared to, for example, laryngeal squamous cell carcinoma of similar stage which has a 5-year survival of 79% 1.